 Through these uncertain times, the threat of new entrants into healthcare markets traditionally dominated by health systems looms large.

 Healthcare disruptors – often with access to capital – are eager to expand their presence or enter new markets.
 The changing market dynamics, accelerated by COVID-19, have providers in need of a model that aligns specialists and hospitals to improve patient outcomes and revenue through team-based, coordinated, high-value specialty care.
-To help providers navigate these important strategies, Premier is launching an Integrated Specialty Care Network, developed in partnership with Mike Schweitzer.
+To help providers navigate these important strategies, Premier launched an Integrated Specialty Care Network, developed in partnership with Mike Schweitzer.

 See how we can help you; contact us to meet with one of Premier’s value-based care experts.